 An "F" grade does not count toward residency requirements (see Policy D12.0-Graduation Requirements) at the undergraduate level.

-"D" and "F" grades do not count toward the fulfillment of program requirements for a graduate degree.
+C- grades and below do not count toward the fulfillment of program requirements for a graduate degree.

 Additional grades and notations that may be found on a student term record or transcript are shown below.